-Teeth Whitening your teeth is easily achievable, and there are many treatment options that can safely help you whiten your teeth including with professional hydrogen peroxide products from the dental office.
+Teeth whitening your teeth is easily achievable, and there are many treatment options in dentistry that can safely help you whiten including with professional hydrogen peroxide products from our Langley dental office.
 A whiter, brighter smile can be achieved using one of the following:

 How and Why Teeth Become Discolored

 Your teeth are continually touching foods, drinks and other items which can cause them to discolor.
-The two main types of discoloration are:
+The two main types od dental discoloration are:

 When extrinsic discoloration occurs, this is a fancy way of saying that external elements are causing the teeth to yellow.
 Staining that occurs on the exterior of the teeth is often caused by:

 Dental Intrinsic Discoloration

 Intrinsic discoloration is the opposite of extrinsic.
 Instead, the discoloration occurs from the inside of the tooth.
 Due to the extent of the discoloration, professional bleaching in our Langley clinic may be required to help you achieve the results that you desire.

 If you suffer from intrinsic discoloration, there’s often little that you can do to stop the condition from occurring.
 The most common causes of this discoloration are:

 We’ll examine your teeth, better understand what’s causing your staining and our staff will determine if whitening is an option for your type of staining.
 We also may discuss Botox skin care to address any teeth cosmetic issues related a gummy smile if this a concern for you.